 About Katherine Maloney

-During childhood on my family’s organic farm, daily interactions with plants and animals caused a sense of wonder and connection to the landscape.
-My current work references this personal experience while responding to a human desire for closeness to the natural environment represented by animals.
-In my practice, I sculpt figurative animals integrated with vessels to create symbiotic forms intended to enter the domestic space.
-Each animal is presented in a position of honor and integrity, aiming to invoke an introspective response while the corresponding vessel invites human interaction.
+Where I was born and still call home is my family’s organic farm in Tidewater, Virginia, where daily interactions with plants and animals cause a sense of wonder and connection to the landscape.
+My current work draws on this personal story of belonging, while responding to an increasing need for respect and consideration of our natural environment and the species who are inhabitants.
+In my practice, I sculpt realistic animals who correspond and integrate with vessels and altered forms.
+Each animal is presented in a position of honor and integrity, aiming to invoke an introspective response while the corresponding vessel serves as a stage and invites human interaction.
 Using porcelain and stoneware, each piece is wheel thrown, altered, sculpted and carved.
 Firing in both electric and wood kilns, I attempt to accentuate qualities of preciousness through glaze application or spontaneity of ash and flame.